RobinKoetsier/Understat/README.md

 I will assume that you have at least some knowledge with R and already have some packages installed.
 If not, start by searching info and tutorials about R and RStudio.

-# Install Understatr and get data
+# Install packages and get data

 Download the Understatr package from [https://github.com/ewenme/understatr](https://github.com/ewenme/understatr) and load it along with the tidyverse